DEFRA/epr-backend/CONTRIBUTING.md

 To use GOV.UK Notify in this project:

 - An email template must be created in the GOV.UK Notify dashboard
-- We must provide Notify with a list of allowed email recipients (in non-live mode)
+- We must provide GOV.UK Notify with a list of allowed email recipients (in non-live mode)
 - The template’s ID is referenced in code and populated with submission data

 > Template creation and access must be done via the GOV.UK Notify web interface.
 Developers will need access to the team account.